AndreiAbd/autoLinux/README.txt

 [*] Usage:
-Just run script after change mode using 755 code, bash or sh or ./ , hope you finde what you need !!!
+Just run script after change mode using 755 code, bash or sh or ./ , hope you find what you need !!!

 [*] Contact:
 for more information can mail by adress : usr.g0a1@gmail.com